Quick Answer

 | IRA calculations | IRS guidance says excluded FEIE and housing amounts are added back | Used when determining compensation for IRA limits |

 If you claim FEIE, do not assume excluded income is always contribution-eligible across account types.
 FEIE eligibility can depend on tests such as physical presence, with 330 full days in a 12-month period.
-The applicable income threshold should be treated as Add current threshold after verification.
+Verify the applicable income threshold from IRS guidance or adviser records before use.

 If you use FTC, the IRS generally requires Form 1116, with limited exceptions.
 Keep this boundary clear: you cannot claim a foreign tax credit for taxes on income you exclude.
 For IRA calculations, IRS guidance says excluded FEIE and housing amounts are added back when determining compensation for IRA limits.